Revou-FSSE-Jun25/milestone-1-regencode/README.md

 This website uses two fonts, Gothic and Roboto.
 Gothic is used for emphasis and heading, while Roboto is used for normal text.

+### Responsiveness of website

+I made breakpoint for width>=600px for various things such as the navigation header (hamburger becomes nav header), "My Projects" flexbox section and "Socials" grid section. to ensure the best comfort in reading for various mobile device and desktop.

 ### Flexbox usage
 Flexbox is used responsively in "My Projects" section, where in mobile the flex-direction is column, which places the image below the text.
 On larger screens